 Culturally and geographically isolated, Angola is, for many, simply a blank space on the map.
 Most commonly connected with oil wealth and blood diamonds, it remains a stranger to tourism.
 But after decades of conflict, peace now reigns.
 Its interior – enormous and rich with spectacular landscapes – is waiting to be explored.

 Angola is a new destination for us, and one which presents a number of challenges.
 Therefore, we are not currently offering tailor-made trips.
-However, we are considering a pioneering group tour, exploring the country in the company of one of our team members.
-This was due to depart in 2018 but has been postponed.
+However, we have set up a pioneering group tour, exploring the country in the company of one of our team members.
+This will depart in June 2020.
 View more information here.

 A Little More About Angola

 Wildlife has certainly paid the price for years of conflict and lack of protection, but parks are beginning to find some measure of rejuvenation.
 In particular, Kissama National Park, found south of the capital Luanda, has seen translocation of animals from South Africa, returning wildlife to the region.